 Declared the world’s third-largest sand island, it’s not surprising that effort has been made to protect this natural paradise.
 98% of the island falls under the Moreton Island National Park, including Harper’s Rock, the Champagne Pools and Dolphin Lake.

-Like many of Australia’s abundant national parks, Moreton Island offers an array of flora and fauna to spot during your journey.
+Like many of Australia’s abundant national parks, Moreton Island (Mulgumpin) offers an array of flora and fauna to spot during your journey.
 See kookaburras and kingfishers perched beside lemon coloured bottlebrush flowers.
-Encounter families of eastern grey kangaroos basking in the sunshine.
 And watch bearded dragons dash between rocks and shrubs with a messy scurry.